arenekosreal/armutils/README.md

     $ sudo makearmpkg -r ../aarch64 -- --noconfirm

 The option `--noconfirm` is passed to `makepkg` (the fork, to be correct) to suppress user input.
 The warnings `Unknown host QEMU_IFLA type: 54` can be ignored.

+## Limitations

+Since `armutils` is based on QEMU, problems occur if system calls that are required for building a package are not implemented in QEMU (that's also the reason for `fakeroot` not working - see above).
+I found that this happens more often when building packages for 32-bit architectures than for ARM64.